fabric/fabric/sites/docs/upgrading.rst

 Upgrading piecemeal
 ===================

-A quick note that Fabric 2 is being offered in two flavors to make gradual upgrades less painful:

-- As versions 2.0+ of the ``fabric`` package, which if installed, will replace Fabric 1 (aka versions 1.x of ``fabric``);
-- And as the ``fabric2`` package, which is identical to the former in every way, save for the name exposed to Python's packaging and import systems.
+To help with gradual upgrades, Fabric 2 may be installed under the name ``fabric2`` (in addition to being made available "normally" as version 2.0+ of ``fabric``) and can live alongside installations of version 1.x.

-Thus, if you have a large codebase and don't want to make the jump to 2.x in one leap, it's possible to have both Fabric 1 (as ``fabric``, as you presumably had it installed previously) and Fabric 2 (as ``fabric2``) resident in your Python environment simultaneously.
+Thus, if you have a large codebase and don't want to make the jump to 2.x in one leap, it's possible to have both Fabric 1 (``fabric``, as you presumably had it installed previously) and Fabric 2 (as ``fabric2``) resident in your Python environment simultaneously.